 In this quick hexagon quilt block tutorial, you will need a sewing machine and some amount of freezer paper.
 I know that some experience quilters never use freezer paper, they just cut and stitch with a sewing machine, yes, only if you are experienced enough or you quilt block it big, you may omit the freezer paper.
 However, I find that freezer paper that sticks to the back side of the fabric makes the hexagon-shape fabric so stable that it is easy to align and stitch, not to mention that it prevents the fraying takes place at the raw edges as well.
 Invest in the freezer paper is worth the money to make things easier and create a more perfect project.

 Quick Machine Sew Hexagon Flower Quilt Block

-get the tutorial link below ⬇️
+get the pattern & tutorial below ⬇️

 In order to make the whole project even faster for you, the hexagon template (with seam allowance) of sizes of 1, 1.5 and 2 inches has been prepared for you to download and print.
 If you are not happy with the way I aligned them, you can always download the png artwork of these sizes and align it with a word processor software.
 You may resize the template a little but not recommended for over 10% change in sizes for each size.